-- (3) A joint promisor may compel the other joint promisor to contribute equally to the performance of the promise unless a contrary intention appears from the contract. - (4) Where a joint promisor defaults in a contribution to the performance of a promise, the other joint promisors shall bear the loss arising from the default, in equal shares. - (5) A joint promisor who bears the loss referred to in sub section(4) may recover from the defaulting joint promisor the amount contributed by him or her arising out of the default.
+- (3) A joint promisor may compel the other joint promisor to contribute equally to the performance of the promise unless a contrary intention appears from the contract. - (4) Where a joint promisor defaults in a contribution to the performance of a promise, the other joint promisors shall bear the loss arising from the default, in equal shares.

-40. Release of a joint promisor.
+37. Release of a joint promisor.